yhhshb/yalff/README.md

         -t NUM	 Number of threads available.
 [Hardware concurrency - 1]

-        -a NUM	 Smoothing algorithm.
+        -sst NUM Smoothing algorithm.
 0 checks all and only the k-mers considered.
 1 applies a seed and extend search if a k-mer has no mismatches.
 [0]

+        -shm STR Reference file loaded into shared memory.

         -h       See this help.